arsenvlad/bicep-examples/vm-multinic/README.md

 lrwxrwxrwx  1 root root 0 Jan 31 22:51 lo -> ../../devices/virtual/net/lo
 ```

-## Different values after VM is deallocated and start
+## Different values after VM is deallocated and started

 Since physical bus ids are going to change when VM moves to a different host (i.e., after deallocate and restart), the application should not use the bus id directly, but instead should use the Ethernet interface names like eth0, eth1, eth2, eth3 and can lookup the device ids and bus info if required.